 Domi Edson is an emerging force in jazz education, leadership, and performance.
+Originally from Seattle and now residing in Denver, Domi has performed at Dazzle, Nocturne, Frankie's Jazz Club, The Royal Room, Seattle radio station KNKX, and at multiple Jazz Education Network conferences with Central Washington University Jazz Band 1 and the 2020 Sisters in Jazz Combo.
+In 2021 she was awarded the David Baker scholarship for her talent, spirit, and commitment to the field of jazz studies.
 Domi has founded and organized Women in Jazz Days in both Washington and Colorado, and has served as a faculty member for the CCJA SheBop Young Women in Jazz Workshop.
-Originally from Seattle, WA and now residing in Colorado, Domi has performed at Dazzle, Nocturne, Seattle radio station KNKX, and at multiple Jazz Education Network conferences with Central Washington University Jazz Band 1 and the 2020 Sisters in Jazz Combo.
-In 2021 she was awarded the David Baker scholarship for her talent, spirit, and commitment to the field of jazz studies.

 Domi’s introduction to the bass was very non-traditional.
 Throughout high school she played piano and clarinet/saxophone.
-Having auditioned for jazz band on bari sax her senior year, she was surprised to find herself placed in jazz I on the upright bass.
+Having auditioned for jazz band on bari sax her senior year, she was surprised to find herself placed in Jazz I on the upright bass.
 Despite (unsuccessfully) begging her teacher to let her play saxophone, she soon came to realize that the bass had always been the instrument she was meant to play, and immediately began to study with Jon Hamar.
-This one life event steered her away from pursuing a career in mechanical engineering and towards a career in music.